 Nightlife and entertainment in San Diego

 The city is known as the ‘craft beer capital of America’ and is home to more than 150 breweries of various sizes.
-Craft beer connoisseurs can go for a tour in most of these establishments or enjoy one of the many events celebrating the city’s craft beer scene, such as the San Diego International Beer Competition.
+Craft beer connoisseurs can go for a tour of most of these establishments or enjoy one of the many events celebrating the city’s craft beer scene, such as the San Diego International Beer Competition.

-Food and wine in San Diego
+Eating out in San Diego

 With local produce and seafood delivered fresh from the dock, the city is a major attraction for some of the USA’s most talented chefs.
 Everything from food truck snacks to gourmet cuisine is available in San Diego.